LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 The functionality in OpenRefine can be enhanced by ‘extensions’ which can be downloaded and installed to add functionality to your OpenRefine installation.

 A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at [http://openrefine.org/download.html](http://openrefine.org/download.html).

-## Using the ‘cross’ function to lookup data in other OpenRefine projects
-As well as looking up data in external systems using the methods described above, it is also possible to look up data in other OpenRefine projects on the same computer.
-This is done using the ‘cross’ function.

-The ‘cross’ function takes a value from the OpenRefine project you are working on, and looks for that value in a column in another OpenRefine project.
-If it finds one or more matching rows in the second OpenRefine project, it returns an array containing the rows that it has matched.

-As it returns the whole row for each match, you can use a transformation to extract the values from any of the columns in the second project.

-You can use this function to compare the contents of two OpenRefine projects, or to use data between the two projects.

-The [VIB-Bits extension](https://www.bits.vib.be/index.php/software-overview/openrefine) adds a number of very useful functions to OpenRefine including a way of using the 'cross' function with simply point-and-click functionality which makes looking up data from other projects much easier.